Vatnar/UIAOBSIDIAN/25V/IKT104 Mikrokontrollere/Serial and parallel communication.md

 - Like multiple queues
 - Clock decides when a batch is sent (usually)
 - Bigger PCB
-- THicker or more wires.
+- Thicker or more wires.
+- Baud rate,
 ![[Pasted image 20250214082337.png]]
 the sides need to agree on how long one byte is and so on.
 Need to setup speed.